athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 ---
 title: 'What are the Clojure Tools?'
 datePublished: '2020-03-31'
-dateModified: '2020-09-08'
+dateModified: '2020-11-06'
 slug: what-are-the-clojure-tools
 summary: It's not a build tool, it's clj
 author: 'Thomas Mattacchione'
 ---

 When I start learning a new language I like to begin by understanding the tooling ecosystem.
-For me, having a handle on the tools enables me to confidently focus on learning the language itself<a href="#my-way" aria-describedby="footnote-label" id="my-way-ref">.</a>  For example, when I came to Clojure my questions went something like this:
+For me, understanding the tools enables me to confidently focus on learning the language itself<a href="#my-way" aria-describedby="footnote-label" id="my-way-ref">.</a>  For example, when I came to Clojure my questions went something like this:

 - How do I **install** Clojure?
 - How do I **run** a Clojure program?